aaronjolson/Blender-Bottle-Builder/README.md

 # Blender-Bottle-Builder
-Sets of scripts for generating procedural 3D bottles of various shapes and sizes using Blender and Python.
+Script for generating procedural 3D bottles of various shapes and sizes using Blender and Python.

 The scripts serve as useful demonstrations of the basics of how to work with materials in Python as well as switch between